gdaverdin/bioinfo/Lab-5-:-Intervals.md

 If you wanted to identify every gene model that DIDNT overlap with a SNP, then add "-v".

-## Find the closest SNPs to each exon
+## Find the closest SNP to each exon

     /usr/local/bedtools/latest/bin/bedtools closest -a Hg19.Chr17.UCSC-3.gtf -b Brca_raw_variants.vcf